infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 # Extensions
-Here we provide guidance to various ways `InfinitOpt` can be extended.
+Here we provide guidance to various ways `InfiniteOpt` can be extended.

 ## Overview
-Extendibility is one of the core ideas of `InfinitOpt` so that it can serve as a convenient tool for those developing and implementing advanced techniques for infinite dimensional optimization problems.
+Extendibility is one of the core ideas of `InfiniteOpt` so that it can serve as a convenient tool for those developing and implementing advanced techniques for infinite dimensional optimization problems.
 Thus, `InfiniteOpt` is developed in a modular manner to readily accommodate user-defined functionality and/or to serve as useful base in writing a `JuMP` extension.
-Admittedly, this modularity might be imperfect and comments/suggestions are welcomed to help us improve this.
+Admittedly, this modularity is not perfect and comments/suggestions are welcomed to help us improve this.

 ## Infinite Sets
 Infinite sets are used to characterize the behavior of infinite parameters and